zacfukuda/minamoto/README.md

 The developer want the outer margin to be wider than the gutter.
 Hence, `padding: 0 40px` is set on `.container`, retaining the 1120px of content area at max.
 (In other words, the max width of `.container` is 1200px.)

 - **Flexbox Over Float**<br>
 It seems to me that creating layout with float is no longer valid—although there might be plenty of poeple who still use old Internet Explorer.
-Since Bootstrap 4 has fully adapted to flexbox, this is not difference anymore.
+Since Bootstrap 4 has fully adapted to flexbox, this is not a difference anymore.

 ## Expected Updates in Future
 ### Centralized Config File for Webpack